steso-nommon/Pycharm-Workshop/README.md

 Expected Output: Pizza: 10 | status=hot

 _Note: Explore the python files in the nommon_pizza package.
 You can press Ctrl+Click in a method
-or class to go to the source its source._
+or class to go to its source code._

 ![](https://napolicartagena.com/wp-content/uploads/2022/01/La-Pizza-Hawaiana-de-Canada.jpg)